jumbo1907/CsgoEmpire-Trader-Extension/README.md

 - Compare prices with other marketplaces
 - Automatically bid on auction after defining a max price
 - Hyperlinks to external marketplaces
+- Bulk selling of items with prices from external marketplaces
 - More to come...

 ## How it works